SightPlusPlus/SightPlusPlus-Client/README.md

 ```
 The system will convert the coordinates into an id so the app will be able to calculate the closes plate to run the static system.

+NOTE: The client and the app are both using Firebase.
+The credentials should be changed.

 ## Related APIs
 + [NodeJS public-ip](https://www.npmjs.com/package/public-ip)